 On the other hand, holistic treatment combines behavioral therapy, medication, and wellness activities.
 This ADHD treatment option makes our San Diego psychiatric care providers unique, as only a few clinics offer this program, if at all.

 ADHD treatment with medication is the standard way of alleviating the symptoms.
 It can be effective, or it could miss the cause of the problem.
 So, how does medication work to treat ADHD?

-Finding the proper medication is critical to properly treating your ADHD.
-The right medicine will avoid as many negative side effects as possible while still treating the problems arising from ADHD.
+Finding the proper medication is critical for an effective ADHD treatment.
+The right medicine will avoid as many adverse side effects as possible while still treating the problems arising from ADHD.
 By providing the appropriate medical treatment, you can alleviate the symptoms and enjoy a normal and balanced life.
-Medications, combined with behavioral therapy or holistic treatment, work wonders provided that the prescribed medicines are adjusted based on the patient’s state of health and response.
+Medications, combined with behavioral therapy or holistic treatment, work wonders, provided that the prescribed medicines are adjusted based on the patient’s state of health and response.

 Before recommending any medicines, our San Diego psychiatric care providers conduct a thorough assessment of the patient.
 This initial assessment helps us determine whether the symptoms that you are experiencing are truly from ADHD or may have another root cause.
 Some symptoms of ADHD can also be found in other disorders like depression, anxiety disorder, bipolar disorder, or substance use disorder.